Uippao/SpeedTests/README.md

-Thanks for the detailed clarification.
-Since you've standardized your scripts and fixed inconsistencies (like Kotlin Native outputting `count.kexe`, Assembly using `gcc` instead of `ld`, etc.), your **README** needs to reflect those corrections for clarity and accuracy.

-Here’s the **updated and fixed README.md**, matching the corrected setup:

----

 # SpeedTests

 A simple benchmark to compare the performance of different programming languages when counting from 1 to 10,000 with printed output.